 Interventional Pulmonology Fellowship

-The Interventional Pulmonology (IP) fellowship program at University of Minnesota Medical Center is accepting fellowship applicants for 1-2 years training in IP.
+The Interventional Pulmonology (IP) fellowship program at University of Minnesota Medical Center is accepting fellowship applicants for 1-year training in IP.

 The applicants are expected to complete a formal Pulmonary & Critical Care fellowship program before starting their IP fellowship and be ABIM board eligible or certified in Pulmonary and Critical Care.
 Applicants also must either hold a Minnesota medical license or be eligible to obtain a Minnesota medical license and be able to practice in the state of Minnesota.

 This is a non-ACGME accredited fellowship.
 The fellow will be hired as an Instructor in the Pulmonary, Critical Care and Sleep Medicine Division of the Department of Medicine, University of Minnesota School of Medicine.
 In addition to performing IP activities, these individuals will be expected to provide staff ICU and/or pulmonary service care for patients as an attending physician, based on the individual’s credentials.
-This will be a 1 or 2 year appointment.
-The clinical service coverage, as well as the duration of fellowship (maximum of 2 years), will be discussed during the interview.
+This will be a 1-year appointment.
+The clinical service coverage, as well as the duration of fellowship, will be discussed during the interview.